solidi/writing/56-driven-to-optimize-for-nice.md

 Teams will train narrow models to predict routes, feeding copious amounts of data from previous reports, but no way I've heard they capture a mood of helping out someone who needs to get in the "right of way" when they do not qualify based on legal rules.
 There are *happy radicals* everywhere.

+Highways and byways are easy to train, but here in the mess of "locality" is where the impossible problems cruise along.

 > To solve this problem, you'll have to train for **kind and fair**, not to be predictably safe.
 Yikes, is it even possible?

 The interpretation of the real-time situation's optimal path would be to cooperate immediately or risk a poor travel experience.
 From what I've read about artificial intelligence, developing a fleeting cooperative mood that bends the rules is crazy hard.
 Humans are all about *uncontained self-perspectives*.
-Machines, *deterministically optimized* through a metaphor of learning in their ways, not so much.
+Machines, *deterministically optimized* through a metaphor of learning on a matrix map of infinite ones and zeros – not so much.

 ## To Be Nice on the Road, Humans and Computers Must Share Critical Context

 Let me be clear.
 I am not skeptical about the automation of driverless cars or the AI that will power them.
 Consumer driverless vehicles will happen, [but at what timescale](https://blog.codinghorror.com/the-2030-self-driving-car-bet/)?
 For instance, if humans are in the mix, these situations will make the coming driverless vehicles hard to implement safely.

 In my vacation scenario, humans are making up rules for utility, feeling for others' pain of having to wait long times to enter the right of way.
 They want to feel good, to serve another.

 > There could be a paradox where no one wins in convenience or security.
 Developers will train robots to travel safely.
 Humans want to get there fast.
 Kind humans with robots wish to do both at the same time.

 If automatons are driving in these conditions, riders *within* the automatic car will be dumbfounded that their all-seeing-brain hadn't made the apparent turn.
 An hour would pass when it was clear opportunities existed.
-With each friendly human waving them on in happy anger, the AI confidence level would never hit a proper threshold to make a move in fear of self-preservation.
+With each friendly human waving them on in happy anger, the AI's confidence level would never hit a proper threshold to make a move in fear of self-preservation.
 Empathy is not in their vocabulary.

 Suppose we continue to grant human driving while Autobot vehicles ramp up.
 When predictably safe seems paramount, how do you optimize for "friendly" within systems?
 It starts with mood context.
 People are on vacation in a land of leisure, you know?
 Local context is critically important to a safe ride.
-And context can be contra to agreed rules.
+And context can be contrary to agreed rules.

 > Anyone who says engineers cannot solve the technical problem is wrong (in spite, a tenacious individual will fight through.)
 Finding the vector of attack by faking behavior until it becomes genuine is how they will solve it.
 In the process, lots of care is needed - these are mission-critical systems where life is at stake.

 Do we need to remove the fallible humans, eventually?

-## Wheel Resistance Is Less Than Futile, and It's Mixed Tire Pressure Of Political Results
+## Wheel Resistance is Less Than Futile, and it's Mixed Tire Pressure of Political Results

 In my view, there is continuing resistance to automating formal driving rules in my community.
 People love their driving.
 Their associations go deep with nostalgia, speed, and everything culturally ingrained in people spanning generations.
 Included are car shows, night cruises, drag racing, and everything reminding us of years past.
 Would anyone want to see bots driving when racing is [about human drama](https://www.espn.com/f1/story/_/id/33319352/lewis-hamilton-lost-little-bit-faith-f1-abu-dhabi-gp)?
 With driving, it's all human feeling.